This tutorial covers:

 Using markers to group tests

-request to the /bookapi
+request to our /bookapi

 endpoints.

-Create a customer marker called get_request
+Create a marker called get_request

-and add it to the tests:
+and add it to the tests like this.

 import pytest